-A Speech/Language Pathology Practice, Long On Language, located in Cambridge, Massachusetts helps people change their lives by teaching them to improve and manage their communication challenges at school, work, and home.
+A Speech/Language Pathology Practice, Long On Language, located in Cambridge, Massachusetts helps people change their lives.
+Because of targeted intervention children and adults learn to improve and manage their communication challenges at school, work, and home.

 Long On Language uses a holistic strength-based approach that assesses and targets speech and language strengths and weaknesses.
 Interventions are created to foster greater self-awareness which supports increased self-esteem.